UPDATED: This article was originally published in September 2017, updated in February 2023

 December would usually see us sipping mulled wine in winter markets across Europe or dipping our toes in the Pacific Ocean, and while you can definitely still do that, our yearly travel round up is going in a different direction.

-In this year’s round up, we’re still going to be suggesting exactly where you should be travelling to in December but also we’re also going to take a look at what the locals will be up to, as well as sharing details of some of The Intrepid Foundation’s projects in various corners of the globe.
-While we might not have been able to travel as much as we’d have liked to this year (or travel at all depending on your circumstances), some of us may still be in the fortunate position to be able to support local communities in need.
+In this round up, we’re still going to be suggesting where you should be travelling to in December, but we’re also going to take a look at what the locals will be up to and share some details of The Intrepid Foundation’s projects in various corners of the globe.

 Founded in 2002, The Intrepid Foundation was established to give travellers a way to support trustworthy organisations and give back to the communities they’ve visited.
 Since its creation, The Intrepid Foundation has raised over AU $10 million for over 130 non-government organisations around the world for projects that tackle major issues like climate change, conservation, wildlife protection, education and child protection.